 In a derived class, you can use the SelectedIndices property that ListBox inherits from ListControl to identify the items selected in a multiple-selection ListBox.
 But because SelectedIndices is declared protected rather than public, you can't use it with an ordinary ListBox.
 (Note: In Beta 2, SelectedIndices will probably change from protected to internal, in which case it wouldn't even be available in classes derived from ListBox.)
 To read the selection from a multiple-selection ListBox, use the control's Items collection to enumerate the ListBox items and check each item's Selected property.

 ListBoxes, DropDownLists, CheckBoxLists, and RadioButtonLists fire SelectedIndexChanged events upon the next server postback when the selection changes.
-You can add an OnSelectedIndexChanged attribute to a tag (for example, ) to wire up a handler.
-When the handler is activated, use the SelectedIndex or SelectedItem property to determine which item is currently selected.
+You can add an OnSelectedIndexChanged attribute to a tag (for example,

 Sometimes it's useful to fill list controls programmatically, based on information gathered at runtime.
 Here's one way to populate a ListBox from a server-side script: